 SUMMARY OF GRADE

-Significant Accomplishments: Endorsed Council for Economic Education’s National Standards for Financial Literacy; requires consumer education to be offered in high schools
+Significant Accomplishments: Endorsed Council for Economic Education’s National Standards for Financial Literacy; by 2024, will require a proficiency in consumer education in order to graduate

 Needs Improvement: Needs to require high school stand-alone personal finance course and implement grade-specific K-8 financial literacy standards

 The Rhode Island Board of Education Act, since 1979, mandates that “school districts shall provide for pupils in the public schools in grades eight through twelve to be taught and be required to study courses which include instruction in consumer education.”
 After introduction at the request of RI Treasurer Seth Magaziner in 2021, legislation was passed that requires the Council on Elementary and Secondary Education, in consultation with the RI Department of Education, to develop and approve statewide academic standards for the instruction of consumer education in public high schools.
 The bill goes on to state that “by the start of the 2022-2023 school year, the school committees of the several cities, towns, and local education agencies (“LEAs”) shall ensure that public high schools offer a course that includes instruction in consumer education, that is aligned with the statewide standards…(and that) beginning with the graduating class of 2024, all students shall demonstrate proficiency in consumer education prior to graduating high school. ”